Constellation Brands (NYSE:STZ) PT Raised to $242.00

-Constellation Brands (NYSE:STZ) had its price objective raised by investment analysts at BMO Capital Markets from $223.00 to $242.00 in a note issued to investors on Thursday, The Fly reports.
-The brokerage currently has a “hold” rating on the stock.
-BMO Capital Markets’ target price indicates a potential upside of 4.06% from the stock’s current price.
+Constellation Brands (NYSE:STZ) had its target price lifted by Deutsche Bank Aktiengesellschaft from $223.00 to $242.00 in a research report sent to investors on Thursday morning, Analyst Ratings Network reports.
+Deutsche Bank Aktiengesellschaft currently has a hold rating on the stock.

-Other equities analysts also recently issued research reports about the company.
-OTR Global raised Constellation Brands from a “negative” rating to a “positive” rating in a research report on Friday, March 19th.
-Royal Bank of Canada upped their price target on shares of Constellation Brands from $262.00 to $300.00 and gave the stock a “sector perform” rating in a report on Monday, May 17th.
-Wolfe Research started coverage on Constellation Brands in a report on Monday, April 19th.
-They issued an “outperform” rating and a $265.00 price objective for the company.
-Evercore ISI reaffirmed a “buy” rating on shares of Constellation Brands in a research report on Sunday, June 6th.
-Finally, Morgan Stanley upped their price target on shares of Constellation Brands from $260.00 to $266.00 and gave the company an “overweight” rating in a research report on Thursday.
-Ten analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has assigned a strong buy rating to the stock.
-The company currently has a consensus rating of “Buy” and an average target price of $252.50.
+A number of other equities analysts also recently weighed in on the stock.
+Sanford C. Bernstein initiated coverage on shares of Constellation Brands in a research note on Monday, May 24th.
+They set an outperform rating and a $305.00 target price for the company.
+OTR Global raised shares of Constellation Brands from a negative rating to a positive rating in a research note on Friday, March 19th.
+Morgan Stanley lifted their price target on shares of Constellation Brands from $260.00 to $266.00 and gave the company an overweight rating in a research note on Thursday.
+Evercore ISI reaffirmed a buy rating on shares of Constellation Brands in a research note on Sunday, June 6th.
+Finally, Jefferies Financial Group lifted their price target on shares of Constellation Brands from $295.00 to $298.00 and gave the company a buy rating in a research note on Monday, June 28th.
+Nine analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has given a strong buy rating to the stock.
+Constellation Brands currently has a consensus rating of Buy and an average price target of $256.43.

-A number of hedge funds have recently added to or reduced their stakes in STZ.
-Trust Co. of Vermont boosted its stake in Constellation Brands by 9.7% in the 1st quarter.
-Trust Co. of Vermont now owns 14,048 shares of the company’s stock worth $3,203,000 after purchasing an additional 1,238 shares in the last quarter.
-Alta Capital Management LLC lifted its position in Constellation Brands by 59.8% in the first quarter.
-Alta Capital Management LLC now owns 111,299 shares of the company’s stock valued at $25,376,000 after buying an additional 41,664 shares during the last quarter.
-New York State Teachers Retirement System increased its stake in shares of Constellation Brands by 4.0% during the first quarter.
-New York State Teachers Retirement System now owns 216,499 shares of the company’s stock worth $49,362,000 after buying an additional 8,423 shares during the period.
-Sand Hill Global Advisors LLC boosted its holdings in shares of Constellation Brands by 10.7% in the first quarter.
-Sand Hill Global Advisors LLC now owns 13,607 shares of the company’s stock valued at $3,102,000 after acquiring an additional 1,317 shares during the period.
-Finally, Vontobel Holding Ltd. lifted its holdings in shares of Constellation Brands by 7.2% during the first quarter.
-Vontobel Holding Ltd. now owns 71,989 shares of the company’s stock worth $16,414,000 after purchasing an additional 4,811 shares during the period.
-Institutional investors and hedge funds own 70.68% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the business.
+BlackRock Inc. raised its position in Constellation Brands by 1.9% in the first quarter.
+BlackRock Inc. now owns 11,702,069 shares of the company’s stock worth $2,668,072,000 after acquiring an additional 219,158 shares during the period.
+JPMorgan Chase & Co. raised its position in Constellation Brands by 14.6% in the fourth quarter.
+JPMorgan Chase & Co. now owns 7,120,717 shares of the company’s stock worth $1,559,794,000 after acquiring an additional 908,033 shares during the period.
+Geode Capital Management LLC raised its position in shares of Constellation Brands by 2.3% in the first quarter.
+Geode Capital Management LLC now owns 2,444,208 shares of the company’s stock valued at $555,501,000 after purchasing an additional 55,021 shares during the period.
+Norges Bank bought a new stake in shares of Constellation Brands in the fourth quarter valued at approximately $365,957,000.
+Finally, Franklin Resources Inc. raised its position in shares of Constellation Brands by 4.0% in the first quarter.
+Franklin Resources Inc. now owns 1,659,252 shares of the company’s stock valued at $378,309,000 after purchasing an additional 63,644 shares during the period.
+70.68% of the stock is currently owned by institutional investors and hedge funds.

 About Constellation Brands